Keys to Ascension 2: Studio tracks

 Disc two contains five studio tracks that were recorded in the course of a year from the fall of 1995.
 After promoting Keys to Ascension the group finalised the arrangements mainly from ideas that Anderson, Squire, and White had already put down and recorded the songs in November 1996.
 The band leased a building in San Luis Obispo that was once a bank and set up a recording studio inside that was later dubbed Yesworld Studio on the album's sleeve notes.
 Working with the band was Tom Fletcher, who was only available to oversee production of the live tracks as he had commitments with Steve Lukather.
 This prompted Squire to suggest Billy Sherwood, who had played additional guitars during Yes's 1994 tour, to complete production on the studio material and additional recording, engineering, and mixing.
 This was the first time Wakeman had worked with Sherwood, and the keyboardist praised Sherwood's attitude and contributions to the album.
 Wakeman was particularly pleased with the studio tracks on Keys to Ascension 2, rating them "light years" ahead of the studio material on its predecessor.
 He reasoned this down to the sense of maturity in the songs and the greater amount of input from the band in terms of what they and other members played, something that had not been done for a long time.

 "Mind Drive" was originally a song that was rehearsed by the proposed supergroup XYZ featuring Squire, White, and guitarist Jimmy Page.
 "Children of the Light" was originally written by Jon and Vangelis in 1986 as "Distant Thunder".
 A demo version was recorded by Anderson Bruford Wakeman Howe which was included as a hidden track on the 2011 reissue of Anderson Bruford Wakeman Howe (1989).
-The lyrics to the song was printed on the band's 1991 tour book.
+The lyrics to the song were printed on the band's 1991 tour book.
 The original version of "Children of the Light" included a keyboard introduction written by Wakeman entitled "Lightning", but it was removed prior to the album's release.
 In 1998, Howe said that the introduction was taken off following the group's overall dissatisfaction with it, an opinion that the record company also shared.
 The section was restored on the 2001 compilation album Keystudio, which combined the studio tracks from both Keys to Ascension albums.
 The version of "Children of the Light" on the compilation, however, has a verse removed.